 The UE shall not send a PDN CONNECTIVITY REQUEST message when the UE is in EMM-CONNECTED mode after the UE attached without PDN connection, unless:

-- establishment of a PDN connection for emergency bearer services is requested; or
+- establishment of a PDN connection for emergency bearer services is requested;

-- the UE is a UE configured to use AC11 – 15 in the selected PLMN.
+- the UE is a UE configured to use AC11 – 15 in the selected PLMN; or

+- a network initiated signalling message has been received.

 The PDN CONNECTIVITY REQUEST message can be sent, if still necessary, when timer T3447 expires.